Brand Name Viracept Common Name nelfinavir

-Each clear film-coated, light blue, capsule shaped tablet engraved with "VIRACEPT" on one side and "250 mg" on the other contains nelfinavir 250 mg.
+Each clear-film-coated, light blue, capsule-shaped tablet engraved with "VIRACEPT" on one side and "250 mg" on the other contains 250 mg of nelfinavir.
 Nonmedicinal ingredients: FD&C No. 2 powder, silicon dioxide, calcium silicate, crospovidone, hypromellose, magnesium stearate, and triacetin.

-Each clear film-coated, white, oval shaped tablet engraved with "V" on one side and "625" on the other contains nelfinavir 625 mg.
+Each clear-film-coated, white, oval tablet engraved with "V" on one side and "625" on the other contains 625 mg of nelfinavir.
 Nonmedicinal ingredients: colloidal silicon dioxide, calcium silicate, crospovidone, hypromellose, magnesium stearate, and triacetin.